ashokelumalai1997/SpringBoot/learn-spring-boot/SpringBoot.md

 - Say we want to log trace in dev and info in prod
 - create application-dev.properties, *-prod.properties etc and set "spring.profile.active=<env>" in application.properties
+- If any field in properties is found in env.properties, it will be replaced

 Order - includes all below